mmibbetson/mmibbetson.github.io/content/blog/whats-in-a-function.md

 title       = "What's in a Function Signature?" date        = 2025-05-04 description = """
 Function signatures are the boundaries of the layers of abstraction in software.
 They are one of the most frequently interacted-with parts of a code base, as any developer uses them as the first port of call when interacting with a new module.
-In this post, I discuss various kinds of information that can be communicated in a function signature, and how.
 """
 [taxonomies]
 tags = ["rust", "javascript", "typescript"]